Categories

 Nicolai: So, I have to say: That DubAudience consists mostly of older men and few women.

-Rein: But my experiences are very different.
-Z. B. the Dub-Weekender in Wales, where I was recently, the audience is completely mixed.
+Rein: But my experience is completely different.
+For example, with Dub-Weekender in Wales, where I was recently, the audience is completely mixed.
 Young and old and also a lot of women.
 I think that's good at the moment Dub: Different to z.
 B. in techno or blues, people of all ages and both sexes can agree on the music.

 Nicolai: Okay, the steppers scene is different.
 Young audiences also go there.
 Women too.